Omnichannel marketing is set to take over retail. So what's holding it back? Omnimarketing needs smarter solutions if it wants to succeed.

 Step 1.
 Push communication between departments

 From IT to marketing, successful omnichannel efforts require an amount of fluidity.
 As users move from desktop to mobile to in-store or the company hotline, efforts must be completely unified and seamless.
 Each department must understand the customer, the pains and goals, and how everyone is working together to make that experience happen.
-Strive for consistency.
+Strive for consistency with omnichannel marketing solutions.

 Step 2.
 Understand the customer better